nhayward/book-light-editorial/pages/05.resources/_text/text.md

 image_align: left
 ---

+## Other Genres{.center}
-#### There are many other genres out there.
-We can always discuss which genre best fits your novel, but some more genres include:
+There are many other genres out there.
+We can always discuss which genre best fits your novel.
+#### Some more genres include:
 * Dystopian
 * Thriller/Suspense
 * Horror